-Criterion Requirement Proof of Project Eligibility Location All ODS must be obtained from sources in the United States, Canada, or their territories.
-All ODS must be destroyed at a RCRA permitted destruction facility in the US or TEAP compliant destruction facilities outside of the US.
-The ODS was sourced at Virginia, United States and destroyed at a RCRA facility located in Ohio, United States.
-ODS Material Only the destruction of eligible ODS halons 1301 and 1211, and refrigerants CFC-11, CFC-12, CFC-13, CFC-113, CFC-114, CFC-115, HCFC-123 and HCFC-22 are eligible under this Methodology.
-The only ODS included for crediting are eligible refrigerants.
-Stockpile Limitation Any refrigerants obtained from a The project does not involve any government stockpile or inventory.
+CFC-11 CFC-113 HCFC-123 HCFC-141b HCFC-225ca HCFC-225cb Stockpile Limitation Any refrigerants obtained from a government stockpile or inventory are eligible only if they are not required to be destroyed or converted.
+The project does not involve any government stockpile or inventory.
 Start Date Project start date is defined as the date on which the earliest destruction activity of a project commences, documented on a Certificate of Destruction.
 The project start date and destruction commencement date are the same date as documented on the included Certificate of Destruction.
 Reporting Periods Reporting period must not exceed 12 consecutive months.
 Project reporting period begins on the project start date.
 Project reporting period begins on the project start date and does not exceed 12 months.
 This reporting period is provided in the included Monitoring Report.
+Crediting Periods Project crediting period is the same as the reporting period.
+The project crediting period is the same as the reporting period as indicated in the Monitoring Report.